An Excessive Core Collapse in Nbody Cosmological simulations: Can we Avoid it?

+One simple property of $k_*$ is that $k_*<k_{ny}$, which means the smallest halo should NOT be described with only about 8 particles.

 It is the small halos corresponding to the wavelength between $k_*$ and $k_{ny}$ who introduced these fossils.
 The reason is that the traditional method can not give enough particle numbers to model the halos on this scale.
-Hence we suggest, in a simulation with given $N$ and $L$, we should ensure the physical limitation $k_{max}\leq k_*$ when setting the initial conditions, but not use the technical limitation $k_{max}=k_{ny}$.
+Hence we suggest, we should ensure the physical limitation $k_{max}\leq k_*$ when setting the initial conditions, but not use the technical limitation $k_{max}=k_{ny}$.

-For one excessive subhalo relate to the fossil within one high redship small halo, yet the too cuspy density profile of a huge halo corresponding to all fossils within each small halos of its merger tree, we can expect when people use $k_* < k_{max} < k_{ny}$ in simulation, they can see the subhalo number decrease serious but the too cuspy density profile will not change unless they use $ k_{max} < k_*$.
+One excessive subhalo relate to the fossil within one high redshift small halo, yet the too cuspy density profile of a huge halo correspond to all fossils within each small halos of its merger tree.
+We can expect when people use $k_* < k_{max} < k_{ny}$ in simulation, they can see the subhalo number decrease serious but the too cuspy density profile will not change unless they use $ k_{max} < k_*$.